JonnyBro/makarov/README.md

 # Makarov

-"Simple" discord bot written on python and discord.py that generates gibberish using markov chains and whatever you talk about in your server.
+"Simple" discord bot written on python using discord.py and markovify that generates gibberish using markov chains and whatever you talk about in your server.

+Since this bot was never designed with more than a few servers in mind the performance can be lacking.
+For example it takes quite some time to generate any text from a 16mb text database (around 600k messages).
+Internal configurations and logs are stored as files and not in a database.

 ### Commands: